Scalable Capital Review – should you trust it with your money?

 The biggest challenge facing robo-advice firms is securing corporate backing and acquiring customers with large sums of money to invest.
 Scalable Capital appears to be succeeding on both these fronts, which is good news for potential customers.

 Scalable Capital has a minimum investment amount of £10,000 and invests your money in a portfolio of ETFs across a wide range of assets.
 Like all robo-advice propositions everything is done online.
 After providing your email address you are able to start the process of obtaining a proposed investment portfolio.
 The good news is that you can see the exact Scalable Capital portfolio that it would suggest for you without having to provide anything more than your email address.
 If you want to invest money into the portfolio then you have the option to do so later.

 Whether you plan to use Scalable Capital or not I suggest that you sign up using your email address to see the portfolio it would suggest for you.
 Below I walk you through how Scalable Capital works and my experience of using it.
 After choosing to 'get started' you have to supply your email address in order to begin using Scalable Capital's portfolio builder tool.
-Typically most robo-advice firms will then focus on assessing your attitude to risk using external or propriety risk questionnaires before suggesting a portfolio.
+Typically many robo-advice firms will then focus on assessing your attitude to risk using external or propriety risk questionnaires before suggesting a portfolio.
 Scalable Capital's process takes this one step further.
-Yes there is the obligatory risk based multiple choice questions but they also have a series of questions which focus on your personal circumstances.
-For example they ask you how many month's worth of wages you have saved up.
+Yes there is the obligatory risk-based multiple choice questions but it also has a series of questions which focus on your personal circumstances.
+For example, it asks you how many months' worth of wages you have saved up.
 The full list of questions include asking you:

-- To choose between a Scalable Capital Stocks and Shares ISA or General Investing account (they do not yet offer a pension or SIPP)
+- To choose between a Scalable Capital Stocks and Shares ISA or a General Investing account or a SIPP

 - To choose your investment objective from a list of four (i.e build wealth)